-In this article, we will look at the ultimate 20 minute fat burning workout for women that can be done at home.
+This article will look at the ultimate 20 minute fat burning workout for women to do at home.

 Whether you want to incorporate the exercises into your current fitness regimen or make them your sole fat burning workout, do them as outlined, and you will get results.